ekalinin/nodeenv/README.rst

 It creates an environment that has its own installation directories, that doesn't share libraries with other node.js virtual environments.

-Also new environment can be integrated with environment which was built by virtualenv_ (python).
+Also the new environment can be integrated with the environment which was built by virtualenv_ (python).

 If you use nodeenv feel free to add your project on wiki: `Who-Uses-Nodeenv`_.